F5T3/.github/README.md

-# Hey whoever u are I'm F5T3
+# Hey whoever u are I'm UnaTried
 I like to present myself as a Random guy/dude,
 - who likes to code,
 - watch stuff,